AutoViML/featurewiz/README.md

 <li>Addressing Key Questions: Helps interpret new features, assess their importance, and evaluate the model's performance with these features.</li>
 <li>Optimal Feature Subset: Uses Recursive XGBoost in combination with SULOV to identify the most critical features, reducing overfitting and improving model interpretability.</li>

-#### Chart Comparison:
+#### Comparing featurewiz to Boruta:
-Minimal Optimal (MRMR - featurewiz) vs. All-Relevant (Boruta): Understand how featurewiz's MRMR approach differs from other methods like Boruta for comprehensive feature selection.
-The SULOV algorithm is based on the Minimum-Redundancy-Maximum-Relevance (MRMR) <a href="https://towardsdatascience.com/mrmr-explained-exactly-how-you-wished-someone-explained-to-you-9cf4ed27458b">algorithm explained in this article</a> as one of the best feature selection methods.
+Featurewiz uses what is known as a `Minimal Optimal` algorithm while Boruta uses an `All-Relevant` algorithm.
+To understand how featurewiz's MRMR approach differs Boruta for comprehensive feature selection you need to see the chart below.
+It shows how the SULOV algorithm performs <a href="https://towardsdatascience.com/mrmr-explained-exactly-how-you-wished-someone-explained-to-you-9cf4ed27458b">MRMR feature selection</a> which provides a smaller feature set compared to Boruta.
+Additionally, Boruta contains redundant features (highly correlated features) which will hamper model performance while featurewiz doesn't.

 ![Learn More About MRMR](images/MRMR.png)